 About Me

 I am an assistant research professor in the School of Labor and Employment Relations at Penn State.
 My research focuses on the adoption and effect of Human Resource Management (HRM) practices on workers and organizations.
 My projects primarily cover practices relating to pay and turnover, though since joining Penn State’s School of Labor Relations I have developed a nascent interest in studying union busting.
 I also work on team effectiveness where I consider the allocation of scarce talent and the nature of strategically core team roles.
 Additionally, I am affiliated with the Center for International Human Resource Studies where I help manage the CRANET dataset along with organizing the biennial Global Conference on IHRM.
-The next one will be held in June 2024 in Gothenburg, Sweden, so please consider submitting your abstracts!
+Previous conference locations include New York City, USA and Gothenburg, Sweden.

 Prior to joining Penn State, I received my Ph.D. from the University of Wisconsin-Madison and my Bachelor of Science in Psychology from the University of Illinois, Urbana-Champaign.
 Before academia, I also worked in HR recruitment and organizational development in Bangkok, Thailand.

-Below are my research projects and their abstracts.
+Below are my research projects and their abstracts (click to display).

 1. Strategic and International HRM